ryan-haskell/vite-plugin-elm-watch/README.md

 # vite-plugin-elm-watch

-__🚨 Warning!:__ This plugin is still experimental, and doesn't quite work as intended.
-Publishing here to share progress and work through bugs!
+> __🚨 Warning:__ This plugin is still experimental, and doesn't quite work as intended.
+Publishing here to share progress and work through minor bugs!

 Use [Vite](https://vitejs.dev) and [Elm](https://elm-lang.org) with reliable HMR and full-color error messages!